Asian stocks dip as Omicron spreads, Fed decision looms

 Oil futures eased as new doubts emerged about the effectiveness of vaccines against the Omicron coronavirus variant, though OPEC predicted in its monthly report that the variant's impact on fuel demand would be mild.

-The dollar index rose 0.27%, with the euro down 0.01% to $1.1282, seen vulnerable given expectations the Fed will tighten policy more quickly than the ECB.
+The dollar index extended gains on Tuesday, rising 0.07%, with the euro down 0.07% to $1.1275, seen vulnerable given expectations the Fed will tighten policy more quickly than the ECB.

-The benchmark U.S. 10-year Treasury yield fell on Monday and the yield curve flattened as traders prepared for a hawkish Fed. read more
+The benchmark U.S. 10-year Treasury yield traded little changed at 1.422% after falling on Monday as traders positioned for a hawkish Fed.

 Register now for FREE unlimited access to reuters.com